AlexanderLapygin/springboot-war-gelf-logback/README.md

 UNDER DEVELOPMENT

-# Spring Boot WAR with logging by GELF on Logback
+# Spring Boot with logging by GELF for Graylog on Logback in war

 ## Feature tags